Monday, December 21, 2015

 Philadelphia Office

-Connecticut, Delaware, Florida, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Vermont, Virginia, Washington DC, West Virginia
+Connecticut, Delaware, Florida, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Ohio (Steubenville area), Pennsylvania, Rhode Island, South Carolina, Vermont, Virginia, Washington DC, West Virginia

 - Walker O. Lewis (Before 1922)